-I see myself as a jewel-making artist rather than a craftsman, approaching every piece of jewelry in a way similar to painting: relying on intuition, curiosity, playfulness and chance discovery.
+I see myself as a jewellery-making artist rather than a craftsman, approaching every piece of jewellery in a way similar to painting: relying on intuition, curiosity, playfulness and chance discovery.

 The stones are set in gold, silver, brass and copper.
 All the different materials are equally valuable, appreciated for its aesthetic contribution to a specific piece, regardless of its commercial value.

 I sometimes imagine that my pieces have grown from the soil, having been buried deep inside the earth.